bbc/vistatv_live_dashboard/README.md

 The initial services to be displayed on the dashboard is determined by the `initial_services` config item.
 This should be a list of service ids.

+You should also set the `faye_endpoint` url to use the correct hostname and port of the live dashboard web server.

 ## Data sources and development

 This application subscribes to realtime data from a stats server over a TCP socket connection.
 It also uses HTTP to request historical data.
 The data formats are defined in API and Protocol documentation found in [doc/protocol.md](doc/protocol.md).